qiboteam/qibocal/doc/source/protocols/twpa_calibration/twpa.rst

 ---------------------

-For instruments supporting hardware sweepers, the ``twpa_frequency_offset`` protocol (aliased as ``twpa_sweep``) sweeps the TWPA frequency and amplitude (offset) concurrently using an on-board 2D hardware sweep for each probe frequency specified in ``probes``.
+For instruments supporting hardware sweepers, the ``twpa_frequency_offset`` protocol (aliased as ``twpa_sweep``) sweeps the TWPA pump frequency and amplitude (offset) concurrently using an on-board 2D hardware sweep.
 Because hardware sweepers enforce linear steps, the amplitude/power sweep is replaced by a linear offset sweep.

+By default, when the ``probes`` parameter is omitted, the protocol performs only a **single acquisition run** (a single execution for the reference scan, and a further individual one for the 2D pump sweep).
+In this run, each target qubit is updated and interrogated exclusively at its own calibrated readout resonator frequency, rather than scanning across the readout frequencies of the other targets.
+This provides a fast, multiplexed characterization at the operational frequencies of all selected targets.

+When a discrete list of probe frequencies is provided in ``probes``, the protocol instead evaluates each probe frequency in a loop, applying each frequency across all target probe lines and averaging the resulting gain over the evaluated probes to find the pump parameters that maximize average gain.

 .. note::

-    The probe frequencies are specified as a discrete list (``probes``) rather than a swept range, and evaluated via a software loop.
-The reason not to sweep the probe frequency is that the TWPA gain oscillates rapidly with the probe frequency.
+    When defined, the probe frequencies are specified as a discrete list (``probes``) rather than a swept range, and evaluated via a software loop.
+The reason not to sweep the probe frequency continuously is that the TWPA gain oscillates rapidly with the probe frequency.
     Instead of obtaining the best gain on average across an arbitrary continuous range, the calibration is targeted specifically at the frequencies of the expected readout resonators.
     Because not all control electronics support sweeping an arbitrary non-equispaced list of values on-board, this is implemented as a loop over the probe frequencies, while the primary speed-up is achieved via the 2D hardware sweep over the pump signal parameters (amplitude and frequency).